-How Vichy France and Marshal Pétain Were Seen in 1940
+How Vichy France and Marshal Pétain Seemed in 1940

-Roosevelt first offered the Ambassadorship for Vichy to retired General John Pershing, the man who had commanded U.S. forces in France during World War I. Pershing, who was friends with Marshal Pétain, declined the position because, at 80, his health and stamina were not up to such a job's demands.
-(Note: Pétain, who was 84 when he took power in 1940, would have been wise to do the same.)
-Retired Admiral William Daniel Leahy ended up getting the job and remained in Vichy until May of 1942.
+Roosevelt first offered the Ambassadorship for Vichy to retired General John Pershing, who had commanded U.S. forces in France during World War I. Pershing, who was friends with Marshal Pétain, declined the position because, at 80, his health and stamina were not up to such a job's demands.
+(Note: Pétain, 84 when he took power in 1940, would have been wise to do the same.)
+Retired Admiral William Daniel Leahy got the job and remained in Vichy until May 1942.